Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: The Equilibrium via Fictitious Play

 \end{rem}

 \begin{rem}[The graph structure and the convergence of fictitious play]

 We are particularly interested in the connection between the graph structure and the convergence of fictitious play (FP).
 This relationship can be analyzed through \(C_L\) defined in condition~\eqref{eqn:FP_final_condition}.
 Fixing the other model parameters, an increase in \(\NORM{L}\) leads to an increase in \(C_L\), making it more likely to violate condition~\eqref{eqn:FP_final_condition}.
 Taking a closer look, we note that any graph Laplacian \(L\) must satisfy \(0\leq\NORM{L}\leq 2\).
 If a graph has no isolated vertices, its graph Laplacian satisfies \(\NORM{L}\geq \frac{N}{N-1}\) \cite{chung1997spectral}.
-A connected bipartite graph has the norm of the graph Laplacian achieve the upper bound \(\NORM{L}=2\), while a complete graph achieves the lower bound \(\NORM{L} = \frac{N}{N-1}\).
-Although the convergence rate of FP has not been accurately quantified in Corollary~\ref{cor:time_scaling}, numerical experiments show a connection between the graph structure and the convergence rate of FP.
+A connected bipartite graph has the norm of the graph Laplacian achieving the upper bound \(\NORM{L}=2\), while a complete graph achieves the lower bound \(\NORM{L} = \frac{N}{N-1}\).
+From the definition of \(g_k(t)\) and the contraction~\eqref{eqn:contrac} in the proof of Theorem~\ref{thm:conv_FP}, we derive an upper bound for the convergence rate of FP:

+which admits an exponential rate of convergence.
+Although the precise convergence rate of FP remains difficult to quantify, numerical experiments show a connection between the graph structure and the convergence rate of FP.
 We refer the readers to Section~\ref{sec:num_FP} for a more detailed discussion. \end{rem}

+Despite the existence of more efficient numerical algorithms for solving the Nash equilibrium in the LQ case, FP provides a novel approach that explicitly constructs a solution to the coupled Riccati system~\eqref{eqn:Riccati} and establishes its existence interval, as shown in Corollary~\ref{cor:wellposed_FP}.